ooibc88/blockbench/benchmark/ethereum/README.md

     + Smallbank: `$ETH_HOME/../src/smallbank/ycsb`
 + `$BENCHMARK`: name of the benchmark (ycsb or smallbank)

-Each network is initlized with different genesis block.
+Each network is initialized with different genesis block.
 There are a set of pre-defined genesis blocks for different network sizes:

 + `$ETH_HOME/CustomGenesis_<nservers>.json`: contains the genesis block for experiments using `nservers`.